bchareyre/yade-mpi/doc/sphinx/prog.rst

 gts (YADE_GTS)
 	Enable functionality provided by GNU Triangulated Surface library ([gts]_) and build PyGTS, its python interface; used for surface import and construction. cgal (YADE_CGAL)
-	Enable functionality provided by Computation Geometry Algorithms Library ([cgal]_); triangulation code in :yref:`MicroMacroAnalyser` and :yref:`PersistentTriagulationCollider` ses its routines. other
+	Enable functionality provided by Computation Geometry Algorithms Library ([cgal]_); triangulation code in :yref:`MicroMacroAnalyser` and :yref:`PersistentTriangulationCollider` ses its routines. other
 	There might be more features added in the future.
 Always refer to ``scons -h`` output for possible values.